 - Contact information

-- For information on deer hunting, contact:
+- For questions specific to deer management, contact:

 Bureau of Wildlife Management